kgateway-dev/kgateway/docs/content/reference/cli/glooctl_remove.md

 ---
 ## glooctl remove

-remove configuration items from a top-level Gloo Edge resource
+remove configuration items from a top-level Gloo resource

 ### Synopsis

-remove configuration items from a top-level Gloo Edge resource
+remove configuration items from a top-level Gloo resource

 ### Options